joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 If you’re already a merkle tree guru and the prospect of using them to efficiently diff key/value stores seems natural to you, feel free to skip this section.

-Merkle tree are simpler than they sound.
+Merkle trees are simpler than they sound.
 It just describes a tree whose nodes have been labelled with hashes.
 The leaves have the hash of their “value” (whatever that means for that particular tree), and **every parent node has the hash of the hashes of its children**.
 This means merkle trees have to be built from the leaves up, since the hashes at each layer depend on the hashes of the layer below.

 ![Component 18](./Component%2018.png)